sh-zam/guides/rust-android-development.md

 **tl;dr:** Here is the script which I wrote to automate the process: [android-rust-build.sh](https://gist.github.com/sh-zam/a784506a3e21f1a7bee2ba5f93a4ecb6).
 If there are any errors look into the errors section below.

+#### A brief experience with Rust
+I come from Java & C++ environment.
+I have compiled C++ applications and libraries to work on Android.
+But never had experience with Rust.
+If you ever had to use a C++ library in Android, then this process it pretty similar.
+It works just like in C++.

+In C++ if you want the code to make a binary for Android you use NDK toolchains to do it, here, you do the same.

+In C++ you have to use `CMake` or `Makefiles` to compile the library into a `.so`, here, `cargo` does that for you.

+In fact in C++, `CMake` and `Makefiles` can be very overwhelming and confusing, if you are just starting out.
+But that's not the case with Rust.
+Rust's build system is much better and easier to understand.

+## Building Rust binary for Android

 In order to start we will need [Android NDK](https://developer.android.com/ndk/downloads/).
 Install it and then create a environmental variable with the location.